Tele-Hospitalist Model

 For Critical access hospitals, Hospital practice groups, Acute care Hospitals

-Tele-Hospitalists can easily fill the role of low-volume night shifts, replacing the need to utilize locum physicians, advance practice providers or hiring additional staff.
+Tele-Nocturnists can easily fill the role of low-volume night shifts, replacing the need to utilize locum physicians, advanced practice providers or hiring additional staff.
 The high cost of locum tenens physician staffing is a huge burden, especially for hospitals in rural and underserved communities.

 Tele-Hospitalist Coverage Models are customized to best fit each program